rcl-identity/RCL.Core.Identity.Enrollment/README.md

 # Identity Enrollment Application

-The Identity Enrollment application will allow persons to register for a Digital ID.
+The Identity Enrollment Application will allow persons to register for a Digital ID.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Frcl-identity%2FRCL.Core.Identity.Enrollment%2Fmaster%2Fazuredeploy.json)

 # Docmentation

-Lean how to install the Identity Enrollment Application by reading the instructions in the [documentation](https://identity.docs.rclapp.com/enrollment.html).
+Learn how to install the Identity Enrollment Application by reading the instructions in the [documentation](https://identity.docs.rclapp.com/enrollment.html).

 # Contribute to this project